Fermi Inc. (FRMI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FERMI, INC. (FRMI), CONTACT THE LAW OFFICES OF HOWARD G. SMITHBEFORE MARCH 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FERMI, INC. (FRMI), CLICK HERE BEFORE MARCH 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?